zxch3n/image-labeler-react/README.md

     imageUrl: string,
     height: number, // height of the labeling window
     width: number, // width of the labeling window
-    asyncUpload: (data: any) => Promise<any>, // will be invoked when uploading. you can switch to next image in this callback
     types: Array<string>, // annotation types
+    asyncUpload?: (data: any) => Promise<any>, // will be invoked when uploading. you can switch to next image in this callback disableAnnotation?: boolean, // default false
     defaultType?: string, // default type, can be empty defaultBoxes?: Array<BoundingBox>, // default bounding boxes, can be empty showButton?: boolean, // showing button or not, default true